Longtime municipal officials stepping down

 Longmont council member serving from 2017

-During his 8 years of service to the Longmont community, Council Member Aren Rodriguez has served as the council liaison to the planning and zoning commission.
+During his eight years of service to the Longmont community, Aren Rodriguez has served as the council liaison to the Planning & Zoning Commission.
 His broad land use knowledge and understanding of land use related issues has solidified his legacy in the Longmont community and he will be greatly missed on both public bodies.

 Jessica SandgrenJessica Sandgren